 Although our Tax Calculators are intended as planning tools, and do not include every available tax credit, they can be used to check most tax returns.

 You can have an accounting or tax preparation firm prepare and file your tax return.
 These firms usually file your return electronically, using EFILE, so your refund would probably arrive quite quickly, as it does with NetFile.
 See our Directory for links to accounting, bookkeeping and financial planning organizations in Canada.
-EFILE and ReFILE services are open from February 18, 2019 until January 24, 2020, for electronic filing of 2015 to 2018 personal income tax returns.
+EFILE and ReFILE services are starting Monday February 22, 2021 until Friday, January 21, 2022 for electronic filing of personal income tax returns for the 2020 tax year and previous tax years starting with 2017.
+Tax returns for 2016 and earlier tax years cannot be submitted with EFILE.
 See EFILE for electronic filers, and EFile dates and hours of operation on the Canada.ca website.

 If you wish to confirm that a business is registered for EFiling, or to find an EFiler in your area, you can use the CRA EFiler search, which allows you to search for an EFiler by postal code or by business name.